WHERNTO: wellnes erudite righton

 5.3 CRISPR Screens for Drug Target Validation

-- Discovery: CRISPR/Cas9 gene editing and single-cell RNA sequencing enabled rapid identification and validation of drug targets.
+- Discovery: CRISPR/Cas9 gene editing and single-cell RNA sequencing enabled rapid identification and validation of drug targets, verifying AI-predicted targets for cancer and neurodegenerative diseases.

 - Validation: Accelerated the discovery of novel treatments by linking gene perturbations to therapeutic efficacy.